interval/interval-google-cloud-run/README.md

 There are two requirements for running Interval on Google Cloud Run:

 - Your instance must use [always allocated CPUs](https://cloud.google.com/blog/products/serverless/cloud-run-gets-always-on-cpu-allocation) with a single allocated instance
-- Your entrypoint must listen for connections on port 8080:
+- Your entrypoint must listen for connections on port 8080 (this is how Google knows that your app is online):

 ```ts
 const express = require("express");